SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

   * Rapid fire projectiles that deal minor holy damage
   * Damage is increased when smite is enabled
 * **Ability 2 Alternate: Barrier**
-  * Create a vertical barrier at the cursor location that deals holy damage and knocks back enemies
+  * Create a barrier at the cursor location that deals holy damage and knocks back enemies
+  * The barrier is made up of segments with separate hit counts

 ### Tier 3: Saint (WIP)
 * Healing/Smite class